alex-mngt/adrobski-soundesign-v2/README.md

-# WeAreStudio99 Next.js starter
+# Adrobski Soundesign

-Welcome to the **WeAreStudio99 Next.js starter** development environment setup guide.
+Welcome to the **adrobski-soundesign** development environment setup guide.
 This document provides comprehensive instructions to facilitate a smooth and consistent setup across various development environments.

 ## Prerequisites